 As you walk in the door on your first day, you'll be brimming with excitement about all the possibilities that await you.

-You already know that, as someone in RevOps, each company’s revenue function is different and complex in its own way.
+As someone in RevOps, you already know that each company's revenue function is different and complex in its way.
 Your job will be to help remove friction and empower teams across the organization to perform better.

 In this new world of revenue operations, having a 360-degree view of a customer from the very beginning of their journey all the way to purchase and beyond is essential.